comco23/comco23.github.io/contribute.md

 ## Getting started

-This tutoral assumes you have the following dependencies installed:
+This tutoral assumes you have the following dependencies installed (only have to isntall them once):

 * [Github account](https://github.com/)
 * [Git](https://git-scm.com/): a distributed version control system used for tracking changes in source code during software development